Emadmasroor/emadmasroor.github.io/_pages/about.md

 profile:
   align: right
-  image: # prof_pic.jpg
+  image: emad.webp
   image_circular: false # crops the image to make it circular

-next: true  # includes a list of upcoming events
+next: false  # includes a list of upcoming events
-news: true  # includes a list of news items
+news: false  # includes a list of news items

-current_teaching: true # includes current_teaching in homepage
+current_teaching: false # includes current_teaching in homepage
-current_courses: true # false: current teaching displays there is no teaching.
+current_courses: false # false: current teaching displays there is no teaching.
 True: current teaching displays publications in teaching_lecturer.bib with "current=true"

 selected_papers: true # includes a list of papers in publications_journal.bib marked as "selected={true}"